 h.
 Subscription to National Savings Certificates (VIII Issue)

 i.
-Contribution for participation in unit-linked Insurance Plan of UTI
+Contribution for participation in the unit-linked insurance plan of UTI

 j.
-Contribution to notified unit-linked insurance plan of LIC Mutual Fund
+Contribution to a notified unit-linked insurance plan of LIC Mutual Fund

 k.
-Subscription to notified deposit scheme or notified pension fund set up by National Housing Bank
+Subscription to notified deposit scheme or notified pension fund set up by the National Housing Bank

 l.
-Tuition fees (excluding development fees, donations, etc.) for full-time education of any 2 of his/her children
+Tuition fees (excluding development fees, donations, etc.) for full-time education of any two of his/her children

 m.
 Certain payments for purchase/construction of residential house property